oslokommune/okctl/userdocs/src/index.md

 #### Gather input data

-You will soon be running `okctl create cluster`, which will ask you for the following information:
+You will soon be creating a cluster, which will ask you for the following information:

 * Username and password: This is your Oslo Kommune AD organization username (oooXXXXX) and its password.
 * Multi factor token (MFA): The same one you use to login to